JamieBeverley/me/_ramblings/ForecastingModels.md

     raise NotImplementedError
 ```
 Lets assume that our `DataT` is a `pandas.DataFrame` object containing wait times for the last 2 weeks.
-A concrete class implementing this interface for a very minimal moving average model would look something like this:
+A concrete class implementing this interface for a very basic moving average model would look something like this:

 ```python
 class MovingAverageModel(Model):